Farhanaislam1/IBM-Data-Analyst-Capstone-Project/README.md

 Npower Canada
 # 📬 Contact
-For questions or collaborations, feel free to connect with me on LinkedIn or email 📧 Email: farhana.03@hotmail.com
+For questions or collaborations, feel free to connect with me on LinkedIn or email:

+📧 Email: farhana.03@hotmail.com

 💼 LinkedIn: Farhana Islam